Consumers supporting US economy amid manufacturing slump

 Walmart -- which has been beefing up its online presence to compete with Amazon -- added to the good retail news, reporting better than expected profits in the latest quarter and boosting its forecast for the year.

-Trump said in a radio interview Thursday that his negotiators "are making tremendous progress" on a possible deal with China.
+"We´re talking and they´re offering things that are very good," he said, but warned that the US still has at its disposal "the ultimate form of retaliation."

-"China frankly would love to make a deal and it´s got to be a deal on proper terms.
-It´s got to be a deal, frankly, on our terms.
-Otherwise, what´s the purpose?" he said.
+And in a speech to supporters late Thursday, Trump said China had no option but to cut a deal with US.
+"I never said China was gonna be easy, but it´s not tough and they wanna make a deal," he said.
+"We just spoke to ´em yesterday, they wanna make a deal, they wanna make a deal.
+They have to make a deal."

-By December 15 all of the goods imported from China will face stiff US tariffs, and markets are watching anxiously to see if talks planned for September are actually held.
+By December 15 all goods imported from China will face stiff US tariffs, and markets are watching anxiously for signs of progress in the dispute.
+China, which has been gradually reducing its holdings of US Treasury debt, for the first time since May 2017 is no longer the biggest US creditor, according to data released Thursday.
+Japan retook the top spot.

 Global financial markets remain concerned about slowing European and Chinese economies, which caused a closely watched recession signal to flash red, sending stocks worldwide down two percent or more on Wednesday.